 NOTE: I’ll begin this experience report with a brief disclaimer.
-It’s been less than two years since I’ve returned to shooting 35mm film after switching to digital photography over 20 years ago.
-I’ve inundated myself in as much film education as I could find between web articles and advice from experienced film shooters.
-But, with my former experience way in the past and limited recent experience, this review is coming from a relative novice point of view.
+It’s been less than three years since I returned to shooting 35mm film after switching to digital photography over 20 years ago.
+I’ve inundated myself with as much film education as possible between web articles and advice from experienced film shooters.
+But, since my prior experience with film is decades old, this review is from a rather novice point of view.